RallySmith/logic2-ext-armdebug/README.md

 by this analyser could make it easier to highlight specific pieces of information.

+## TPIU Configuration

+It has been seen on some platforms that the SWO output of the TPIU formatted stream can actually start part-way through a 16-byte TPIU packet; without any method of subsequent resynchronisation.
+An `Offset` setting is available (`TPIU_Offset` in the layered `ITMDWT` decoder) to allow manual resynchronisation of the TPIU packet stream.

 ## ITMDWT Configuration

-Depending on the underlying hardware TPIU configuration we may get the `ITMDWT` data as an unwrapped stream, in which case the `Stream` option should be 0 (normally used to identify the reserved, unused, IDLE stream) to indicate that TPIU packet unwrapping is **NOT** needed.
+Depending on the underlying hardware TPIU configuration we may get the `ITMDWT` data as an unwrapped stream (BYPASS mode), in which case the `Stream` option should be 0 (normally used to identify the reserved, unused, IDLE stream) to indicate that TPIU packet unwrapping is **NOT** needed.
 If the ITM/DWT data is wrapped in a TPIU packet stream encoding then the stream ID associated with the ITM/DWT data should be configured.